THE MELINDA KREI EDUCATOR FELLOWSHIP

 The fellowship is open to educators working with elementary, middle, and high school aged students in out-of-school time and traditional classroom settings (and everything in between!) as well as to pre-service educators hoping to gain specific expertise in the use of film in their future practice.
 Meetings will be facilitated by rockstar educators and former Fellows.

-For more details on our Educator Fellowship, check out our FAQ page.
+For more details on our Educator Fellowship, review the FAQ below.